-Today, almost all IT and Telecommunications industries are migrating to a Cloud computing approach.
+Today, almost all Information Technology (IT) and Telecommunications industries are migrating to a Cloud computing approach.
 They expect that the Cloud computing model will optimize the usage of physical and software resources, improve flexibility and automate the management of services (i.e., Software as a Service, Platform as a Service, and Infrastructure as a Service).
 Cloud computing is also expected to enable data centers subcontracting from Cloud providers.

 As a consequence, Cloud computing is seen as a way to reduce costs via the introduction and the use of "pay per use" contracts.
-It is also seen as a way to generate incomes for Cloud providers.
-Note that a Cloud provider can be:
+It is also seen as a way to generate income for Cloud providers that can be: